peppertech/OracleJETWorkshop2019/part1.md

     }
 };
 ```
 8. If you run the application right now, you will see no data is displayed.
 If we debug, and look to see what the value of 'self.properties.items' is inside the 'propertyChanged' function above, we will find that 'items' is a 'DataProvider' object.
 Instead, the Timeline component expects an array, in a specific format.
-Let's therefore create a Prototype function that extracts the array data from the DataProvider, as below.
+Let's therefore create a Prototype function that extracts the array data from the DataProvider, as below, in the Web Component's 'my-invoice-timeline-viewModel.js' file:

 ```js #button { border: none; }
 ExampleComponentModel.prototype._extractArrayFromDataProvider =